Cultural Amnesia: Reformation and second phase, 1998-present

+In May of 2026, the band announced on social media their intention to reconstruct and release their two unfinished and unreleased 1980s albums, Obscenity and The Undertow of Evening.

 A number of videos for both new and old material have been produced by John Peacock of the band.
 (Please see the discography below for further information and references.)

 Although the 2007 compilation LPs collected many of the best of the band's 1980s recordings, a considerable amount of material remains unreleased.
 The CA website is an extensive source of information on the band's output (concentrated on their early-'80s period), released and unreleased, and on the early-'80s milieu in which they were first active.
-There is also much unreleased material recorded since their 1998 "intermittent" reformation.
+There is also much unreleased material recorded since their 1998 reformation.

 John Peacock and Ben Norland (the latter as themilgramobediencetoauthorityexperiment (sic)) are active as solo artists.